Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ```

 :::warning
 If your initialization code needs to **access other properties** of the parent object, then those may not be created yet when your property is being constructed.
-Therefore, you will need to override the `Initialize` method of the property, and perform any such initialization in that method.
+Therefore, you will need to override the `Initialize` method of the property and perform any such initialization in that method.
 :::

 ### Property name

-As we mentioned above, the property name should be unique within its parent data object, and is passed to the property constructor.
+As we mentioned above, the property name should be unique within its parent data object and is passed to the property constructor.
 The parent object allows you to look up any property by its name, and the property name can be used to identify the property in the UI control bindings.

 :::tip
 That's why declaring a constant for the property name will allow you to use that constant in various bindings, without having to hardcode the property name.
 :::

-Property name is also used as a resource key to look up the user-friendly localized label for the property, as explained below.
+The property name is also used as a resource key to look up the user-friendly localized label for the property, as explained below.

 ### Property label

-Property label is a localized user-friendly description of the property, which can be used by the bound UI controls, as well as in any error messages related to that property.
-By default the `ToString()` method will also return the label.
+The property label is a localized user-friendly description of the property, which can be used by the bound UI controls, as well as in any error messages related to that property.
+By default, the `ToString`()` method will also return the label.

 The property will look up the localized text for the label in the current ([hierarchical](../../services/errors#resources)) resource manager using its name as the resource key and the parent resource key as the prefix.

 For example, if you have an `OrderDate` data property on the `SalesOrderObject`, then Xomega Framework will look up the label text under the `SalesOrderObject.OrderDate` key, and then fall back to the default `OrderDate` key, if the former is not defined.
 If no such resources are found, it will construct the label from the property's `Name`.

 :::note
-You can customize which resource manager, resource key and the parent resource key are used by overriding the `ResourceMgr`, `ResourceKey` and `ParentResourceKey` properties respectively.
+You can customize which resource manager, resource key and parent resource key are used by overriding the `ResourceMgr`, `ResourceKey` and `ParentResourceKey` properties respectively.
 :::

 In addition to a label, a property can also provide a localizable `AccessKey`, which should be defined in the resources under the same key as the property, but with the *_AccessKey* at the end, e.g. `SalesOrderObject.OrderDate_AccessKey`.
 The access key would be a single letter, e.g. "D", which the bound UI control can underscore in the displayed label as a mnemonic, and also set up a keyboard shortcut to bring focus to the bound field, e.g. `Alt+D`.

 :::note
 You can also manually set the label on the property, which will override any defined resources.
-For that you can set the `Label` property, or call the `SetLabel` method, which will strip off the trailing colon.
+For that, you can set the `Label` property, or call the `SetLabel` method, which will strip off the trailing colon.
 This is called by some bound UI controls that already have a label defined directly on the screen to ensure that any error messages also use the same label.
 :::

 ## Property values